blockprotocol/blockprotocol/.github/ISSUE_TEMPLATE/issue-report.md

 ---
 name: Issue report
 about: Create a report to help us improve
-title: ''
+title: ""
-labels: 'category: bug'
+labels: "category: bug"
 assignees: CiaranMn
 ---

 **Describe the bug**